TradeControl/tradecontrol.github.io/src/pages/cash/cash-statement-overview.md

 - selecting options (active periods, order book, accruals)
 - reading the statement as “what happened vs what is expected”
 - using the category narrative to identify drivers (growth areas, costs, cash pinch points)
+- using the **Reconciliation** page to confirm your figures add up before submission

 Your work uses the statement to make decisions.

----

 ## Next: Configuring the Category Tree

-See: [**Configuring the Category Tree for Cash Statements**](/cash/cash-statement-configuration) for how Categories, Totals, and Expressions shape the final output.
+See: [**Configuring the Category Tree for Cash Statements**](/cash/cash-statement-configuration)  provides detailed guidance on how the Category Tree shapes the Cash Statement.

+Also: [**Cash Statement Examples**](/cash/cash-statement-examples) for practical advice on interpreting the Cash Statement output.